itsfareast/traffic-signs-classification/README.md

 - Preprocessing the data can be made more faster by using better localized histogram equalization techniques and also no longer normalizing the values to be floats within the range of 0 to 1.
 Using integers between 0, 255 might be sufficient.

-- Visualizing the networks weights can also help in designing the achitecture by plotting the weights filters of the convolutional later as gray scale images
+- Visualizing the networks weights can also help in designing the achitecture.
+Visualize them by plotting the weights filters of the convolutional layers as grayscale images

-- Check the data points which are incorrectly predicted by the system
+- Check the data points which are incorrectly predicted by the system and try to analyze this information

 - Experiment with hyperparameters and other architectures